 4. LUNAR OCCULTATIONS OF PLANETS

-Below I have gathered all of the planet occultations by Moon, which will happen in the current decade.
-For all visible planets, the daily occultations have been included, because these planets are bright enough to spot them accompanied by approaching lunar disk when the sky is enlarged enough.
-Uranus and Neptune occultations were considered only for nighttime conditions.
+Below I have gathered all of the planet occultations by the Moon, which will happen in the current decade.
+For all visible planets, the daily occultations have been included, because these planets are bright enough to spot them accompanied by an approaching lunar disk when the sky is enlarged enough.
+Uranus and Neptune’s occultations were considered only for nighttime conditions.